Stellar Interferometry for Gravitational Waves: Conclusion

 \section{Conclusion}

-We propose, for the first time, using stellar interferometry for the detection of gravitational waves with spatial coherence of starlight.
+We propose, for the first time, stellar interferometry for the detection of gravitational waves with spatial coherence of starlight.
 We calculate the GW detection sensitivity for both stellar sources by considering the shot and acceleration noise components and the response function for the stellar interferometer.
-From Fig.~\ref{fig:sensitivity} , we obtain the minimum characteristic strain of $1.2 \times 10^{-20}$ Hz at $7.0 \times 10^{-5}$ Hz or the Crab pulsar, where the acceleration noise is divided into three components, namely magnetic, thermal, and white, which in total gives $3.3 \times 10^{-16}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$ at $7.0 \times 10^{-5}$ Hz.
-Also, the shot noise at $7.0 \times 10^{-5}$ Hz is found to be $3.1 \times 10^{-21}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$.
+From Fig.~\ref{fig:sensitivity}, we obtain the minimum characteristic strain of $1.0 \times 10^{-20}$ at $2.5 \times 10^{-4}$ Hz for the Crab pulsar, where the acceleration noise is divided into three components, namely magnetic, thermal, and white, which in total gives $6.2 \times 10^{-17}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$ at $2.5 \times 10^{-4}$ Hz.
+Also, the shot noise is found to be $3.8 \times 10^{-11}~\textrm{m}~\textrm{Hz}^{-1/2}$.
 As well as optical stellar sources, X-rays emitted from LMXBs can be used as the probes for gravitational waves.
+For 4U 1608-522, we obtain the minimum characteristic strain of $1.1 \times 10^{-20}$ at $2.0 \times 10^{-3}$ Hz, where the acceleration (shot) noise is $3.6 \times 10^{-18}~\textrm{m s}^{-2}~\textrm{Hz}^{-1/2}$ ($4.3 \times 10^{-14}~\textrm{m}~\textrm{Hz}^{-1/2}$).
 We anticipate that this new method will benefit the field, producing complementary results to further our knowledge on gravitational waves.